-(a) If You discover a Defect, You will contact Us via Our support desk (accessed via the telephone number or email address provided to You) during Support Hours, promptly and in any event within no more than 3 Business Days of discovery, and will inform Us of the nature of the error, fault or Defect and will provide Us with all such additional information including examples where possible.
+(a) If You discover a Defect, You will contact Us via Our support desk (accessed via the telephone number, email address or website form provided to You) during Support Hours, promptly and in any event within no more than 3 Business Days of discovery, and will inform Us of the nature of the error, fault or Defect and will provide Us with all such additional information including examples where possible.

 (a) Without prejudice to Section 3.2(a), the Support Services will not be provided to the extent that the Defect is caused or exacerbated by a virus or Your failure to implement any Service Error Correction, recommendation or advice provided by Us and/or comply with any part of this Agreement, misuse, neglect, damage or accident on Your part or any third party to permitted to access Your systems.

 (b) For the avoidance of doubt, the Support Services do not include the provision of error, fault or Defect correction which You do not inform Us about in accordance with Section 3.2(a) and/or that cannot be replicated or where Our physical attendance is required at any of Your physical premises.